MkDay/Post-Collection/Which_one_is_better-opacity,_rgba()_or_something_else?_To_blur_the_background_element_Post.md

 ```

 Next, we have to center the `inside-div` inside the `outside-div`.

-To do that we can set the `margin-top` value like below.
+To do that, we can set the `margin-top` value like below.

 **_`margin-top` for the innermost div = ((height of outermost div) - (height of innermost div))/ 2_**